When you think of Canada, you probably think of a few main things (at least I do) - Tim Hortons, Hockey, Beavers, Justin Bieber, and Maple Syrup!

 Also in terms of sugar products, maple syrup is actually one of the more healthier options you can find in relation to sugar and artificial sweeteners.

-Since it’s totally natural (nothing is added to the sap, nothing), there are some health benefits to maple syrup, including, it contains antioxidants, various vitamins, and minerals and it’s better for digestion.
+Since it’s totally natural (nothing is added to the sap, nothing), there are some health benefits to maple syrup, including antioxidants, various vitamins, and minerals and it’s better for digestion.
 Did you need another excuse to try?

 Fun facts about maple